Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Introduction

 \section{Introduction}

-Systems of quantum emitters interacting with a linear waveguide are among the one-dimensional platforms in which the interplay of light and matter is being actively studied in recent times~\cite{Roy2017, Facchi2016, Facchi2018a, Facchi2018b, Facchi2019, Zhang2019, Calajo2019, Bello2019, Maffei2024, Magnifico2025, Lonigro2021a, Lonigro2021b}.
-The explored configurations include waveguides with single, two, or multiple quantum emitters~\cite{Burillo2017, Lalumiere2013, Tufarelli2013, Witthaut2010, Tudela2011, Facchi2016, Facchi2018a, Zhang2019, Zheng2013, Ballestero2013, Redchenko2014, Arjan2013, Calajo2019, Facchi2018b, Sinha2020, Yudson2008, Fang2015, Tsoi2008, Bello2019, Maffei2024, Magnifico2025, Lonigro2021a, Lonigro2021b, Kockum2018, Facchi2019, Zhou2017}.
-The ability to control multiple parameters such as emitter-field couplings, emitter-emitter couplings, inter-emitter distances, and excitation frequencies, along with one-dimensional confinement, makes these systems an attractive prospect for theoretical explorations and investigations concerning technological implications~\cite{Tudela2011, You2011, Faraon2007, Vetsch2010, Bajcsy2009, Wallraff2004, Astafiev2010, Douglas2015, Shen2005}.
-The physics of systems composed of two or more emitters is significantly influenced by the relation between the spatial separation of the emitters and the wavelength of the emitted electromagnetic wave.
+In recent times, systems of quantum emitters interacting with a linear waveguide have emerged as some of the most interesting one-dimensional platforms to study the interplay of light and matter~\cite{Roy2017, Facchi2016, Facchi2018a, Facchi2018b, Facchi2019, Zhang2019, Calajo2019, Bello2019, Maffei2024, Magnifico2025, Lonigro2021a, Lonigro2021b}.
+The~explored configurations include waveguides with single, two, or~multiple quantum emitters~\cite{Burillo2017, Lalumiere2013, Tufarelli2013, Witthaut2010, Tudela2011, Facchi2016, Facchi2018a, Zhang2019, Zheng2013, Ballestero2013, Redchenko2014, Arjan2013, Calajo2019, Facchi2018b, Sinha2020, Yudson2008, Fang2015, Tsoi2008, Bello2019, Maffei2024, Magnifico2025, Lonigro2021a, Lonigro2021b, Kockum2018, Facchi2019, Zhou2017}.
+The~ability to control multiple parameters such as emitter-field couplings, emitter-emitter couplings, inter-emitter distances, and~excitation frequencies, along with one-dimensional confinement, makes these systems an attractive prospect for theoretical explorations and investigations concerning technological implications~\cite{Tudela2011, You2011, Faraon2007, Vetsch2010, Bajcsy2009, Wallraff2004, Astafiev2010, Douglas2015, Shen2005}.
+The~physics of systems composed of two or more two-level emitters (qubits) is significantly influenced by the relation between the spatial separation of the emitters and the wavelength of the emitted electromagnetic wave.
 It is of great interest that when the distance between two emitters meets certain conditions, photons produced from decay may destructively interfere, giving rise to a bound state in the continuum (BIC) \cite{Stillinger1975, Friedrich1985}.
-In the weak-coupling regime, the reduced state of the qubit for a BIC is to a good approximation a Bell state.
+In~the weak-coupling regime, the~reduced state of the qubits for a BIC is to a good approximation a Bell~state.